mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/modules/consume-add-on-modules-and-solutions.md

 ## 1 Introduction

-An *add-on module* is a special type of module that add functionality to your app.
-They have Intellectual Property (IP) protection enabled and have the *.mxmodule* extension.
+An *add-on module* is a special type of module that adds functionality to your app.
+It has Intellectual Property (IP) protection enabled and have the *.mxmodule* extension.
 An add-on module is developed to be a *stand-alone functionality* that others users can consume in the their apps, for example, an add-on can be a connector.

 A *solution* is a Mendix app that has out-of-the-box solution suitable for multiple customers.
 Solution, as any other app, may consist of several modules, including app modules (standard modules) and add-on modules, but it also has solution modules that form the **solution core**.
 Solution modules may have IP protection enabled.
 For more information on IP protection, see [IP Protection](/appstore/creating-content/sol-ip-protection/).